WELCOME TO MY PANTRY…

-Outside of using real, whole fruits – low glycemic coconut sugar and pure maple syrup are my absolute favorites in baking.
-Dried fruits such as dates, raisins, prunes, figs (smyrna and black mission), and dried apricots can be found in my fridge too (this brand is a favorite).
-Also a bag of dried mulberries.
-I keep a jar of raw honey for use on occasion, also blackstrap molasses, and brown rice syrup.
-Individual servings of organic and unsweetened apple sauce are handy for replacing eggs and/or oil in recipes, and usually can be found stacked at the back of my shelf.
+Outside of using real, whole fruits – date sugar and coconut sugar are my absolute favorites.
+(See the dried fruits I love on the “cold shelf” at the bottom of this post.)
+I keep a jar of raw honey for use on occasion, and I love blackstrap molasses.
+Individual servings of organic and unsweetened apple sauce are handy for replacing eggs and/or oil in recipes, and usually can be found stacked at the back of my shelf too.

 I keep a bottle of vanilla extract on hand for using in baking recipes, but use ground vanilla bean powder everywhere else.
 The ground seeds have a sweeter and richer flavor than the extract, plus are alcohol free.
 (I rotate between these three: one, two, and three.)

 This superfood is wonderful for endurance and energy.
-It’s potent, so I use a small amount at a time in anything from my smoothies, to raw snack bites and even homemade chocolate at times.
+It’s potent, so I use a small amount at a time in anything from my smoothies, snack bars/bites, oatmeal, and n’ice cream.
 I purchase this one here.

 This superfood is packed with minerals and is a wonderful sweetener alternative with a pleasantly malty/caramel taste.
 I like to sweeten my puddings and mousses with it at times, and it is beautiful in ice cream too.
 I love this one here.